auerswal/pubcloud2020/ex4-infra/README.md

 on a VPC without Internet access in the Main route table.
 Thus any subnet of this VPC is private by default and needs to be explicitly configured for Internet access.
+This seems to be more secure than requiring to add configuration to inhibit Internet access.

 Many route tables can be created and attached to different objects inside a VPC, thus allowing for some kind of *Policy Based Routing*.